Slip over liquid-infused gratings in the singular limit of a nearly inviscid lubricant

 \subsection{Scaling arguments based on local analysis}

-While the local analysis of Sec.~\ref{sec:local} was derived in the limit $\rho \to 0$ for fixed $\mu$, it turns out that expanding its results in the limit $\mu \to 0$ can give some intuition for the behavior of the solution near the tip when $\mu$ is small.
+While the local analysis of Sec.~\ref{sec:local} was derived in the limit $\rho \to 0$ for fixed $\mu$, it turns out that expanding its results for $\mu\ll1$ can give some intuition for the behavior of the solution near the tip when $\mu$ is small.
 For small $\mu$, we find that the exponent $\alpha$ of the local behavior, given by \eqref{local alpha}, is approximately